apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Elon Musk deletes post questioning the Trump assassination attempt**
+**Flappy Bird Is Coming Back and Stinks of Crypto**

-You can read more about it [here](https://www.cnn.com/2024/09/16/tech/elon-musk-biden-trump-assassination-attempt/index.html).
+You can read more about it [here](https://gizmodo.com/flappy-bird-is-coming-back-and-stinks-of-crypto-2000498857).

 ## Requirements
 - Python 3.8